Countless supplements on the market claim to offer a quick way to lose excess weight.

 Several research studies have shown that green coffee extract can reduce appetite and promote weight loss.

-The guarana plant has been used for hundreds of years for various purposes, including appetite suppression.
+The guarana plant has been used for hundreds of years, including appetite suppression.

-How it works: guarana contains more caffeine than any other plant in the world.
+How it works: Guarana contains more caffeine than any other plant.
 Caffeine stimulates the nervous system and has been shown to decrease appetite and increase metabolism.

 Efficacy: There is insufficient evidence to support the use of guarana to suppress appetite and promote weight loss.

-However, test tube and animal studies show that guarana extract can stimulate metabolism and limit fat cell production by suppressing certain genes.
+However, test tube and animal studies show that guarana extract can stimulate metabolism and limit fat cell production by suppressing specific genes.

 Side Effects: Because guarana is high in caffeine, it can cause insomnia, headaches, nervousness, and increased heart rate and anxiety, especially when taken in high doses.

-Guarana, which is especially high in caffeine, can increase metabolism, but more research is needed to determine whether it suppresses appetite or promotes weight loss.
+Guarana, exceptionally high in caffeine, can increase metabolism, but more research is needed to determine whether it suppresses appetite or promotes weight loss.

-Acacia fiber, also known as gum arabic, is a type of indigestible fiber promoted as a means of suppressing appetite and promoting fullness.
+Acacia fiber, also known as gum arabic, is a type of indigestible fiber promoted to suppress appetite and promote fullness.

 How it works: Acacia fiber slows digestion, suppresses appetite, increases fullness, and inhibits glucose absorption from the gut, which can help with weight management.